Structural biology, biochemistry, and physiology of neuronal signaling

 Techniques we use

-The research in the Furukawa lab takes a multi-disciplinary approach.
-It includes structural biology, electrophysiology, biophysics, cell biology, protein engineering, and method development.
-Two major structural biological methods employed are x-ray crystallography and electron cryo-microscopy (cryo-EM).
+The research in the Furukawa lab employs multidisciplinary approaches to answer biological questions.
+They include structural biology, electrophysiology, biophysics, cell biology, protein engineering, and small compound development.
+Two major structural biological methods employed are x-ray crystallography and single-particle electron cryo-microscopy (cryo-EM).
 We also implement MD simulation to elaborate our results from the experimental structural biology and pharmacology.
 Various forms of electrophysiology including patch-clamp and two-electrode-voltage-clamp are implemented to detect and analyze electrical signals elicited by ion channels and transporters.
 We measure the affinity of compound-protein interactions or protein-protein interactions using biophysical techniques such as ITC, SPR, and thermophoresis.
 Novel protein-protein interactions in cells may be identified using approaches involving proteomics in collaboration with our proteomics facility at CSHL.
-Proteins such as antibodies may be made and engineered in collaboration with our antibody facility specialized in mouse-immunization, llama-immunization as well as yeast/phage-display technology coupled with directed protein evolution.
-To facilitate all aspects of the studies, we often develop new methods.
-For example, we recently identified the optimal combination of UTRs and promoters for expression and assembly of multimeric membrane protein complexes.
+Proteins such as antibodies and proteases may be made and engineered by synthetic biological approaches such as yeast/phage-display technology coupled with directed protein evolution.
+To facilitate all aspects of the studies, we often tweak and develop new methods.
+For example, we recently identified the optimal combination of UTRs and promoters for the expression and assembly of multimeric membrane protein complexes (EarlyBac).
 Hypotheses can be derived from data in any one of the disciplines above and tested by the others.
 For example, a hypothesis derived from structural biological information can be tested by electrophysiology and biophysics and vice versa.
 Below are brief descriptions of some of the research projects that are taking place in our group:

 High-resolution structural biology of NMDA receptor extracellular domains